Martha-NYagikuyu/Moringa-ip-date-project/README.md

 # Akan age and gender Project

-This is a clone to my birthday project landing page.
+This is a clone to my akan age and gender project landing page.

 By Martha Munzinga Nyagikuyu